TDStrasser/KookaBlockly-Reference/docs/source/advanced.rst

 This value block allows the result of any Python statement to be passed to **KookaBlockly** block input sockets.

+.. image:: images/advanced-value.png
+   :scale: 40%
+   :align: center

 The Python statement is typed into the text box in the block.
 In the default block, the statement ``1+1`` results in the output value of ``2``.

-.. image:: images/advanced-value.png
-   :height: 80
-   :align: center

 Python Action
 -------------